-In both cases, it is down to the producer to decide whether a year is sufficiently good to produce a single vintage wine.
-Port is matured in oak barrels for two years before it is assessed to determine its quality – only then will the decision be made as to whether a vintage will be declared.
-The conditions have to be just right to produce grapes of a sufficiently high quality to make Vintage Champagne – as a rule, this means that there are usually only about four or five such vintages in a decade.
+In both cases, it is down to the producer to decide whether a year is sufficiently good to produce a wine from a single year’s harvest.
+The conditions have to be just right to produce grapes of a sufficiently high quality to make vintage Champagne – this generally means that there are only about four or five such vintages in a decade.

-But why should one vintage be any different from another?
-The answer lies in the weather.
-The micro-climate of any particular wine-growing region varies, sometimes quite dramatically, from one year to the next.
-Different grape varieties respond to different climatic conditions in their own particular way.
-On the whole, for instance, Syrah/Shiraz responds particular well to dry, sunny conditions that favour the ripening of its sugars, a key ingredient of its heady, alcoholic kick – that’s why growers in South Australia’s Barossa Valley have been particularly successful in producing wines made from this grape.
-On the other hand, Sauvignon Blanc responds well to somewhat cooler, damper conditions, which is why it thrives in the Loire Valley and New Zealand’s South Island.
+The weather in any particular wine-growing region can vary each year.
+On top of this, different grape varieties respond to different climatic conditions in their own particular way.
+For example Syrah/Shiraz responds well to dry, sunny conditions, which is why it grows well in South Australia’s hot and dry Barossa Valley.
+On the other hand, Sauvignon Blanc responds well to cooler, damper conditions, which is why it thrives in the Loire Valley and New Zealand’s South Island.

-Poor weather conditions – those that are not appropriate for whatever grape variety is being grown – are the true test of a good producer, for it is his (or her) knowledge and experience, through manipulation of the vinification process and skilfull blending, that extracts the best possible performance from the grapes.
-It is said that a great winemaker can create a good wine from poor grapes; but a mediocre winemaker will only make an average wine, even he has if a harvest of perfect grapes.
+These bad vintages are arguably the true test of a good producer, for it is their knowledge and experience, through manipulation of the vinification process and skillful blending, that extracts the best possible performance from the grapes.
+It is said that a great winemaker can create a good wine from poor grapes; but a mediocre winemaker will only ever make an average wine, even if they achieve a harvest of perfect grapes.